The Clear Edge

 The Executive Summary

-Founder-led agencies and consultants between $30K–$100K/month quietly waste $50K–$150K by mixing time and money leverage; choosing the right leverage for your constraint unlocks faster growth with less burnout.
+Founder-led agencies and consultants between $30K–$100K/month quietly waste $50K–$150K by mixing time and money leverage instead of matching each one to a single, clear constraint.

-• The Time vs Money Leverage Problem: Treating time and money leverage as interchangeable leads to hiring at $40K/month before systems, over-building automation at $80K/month, and blowing $50K–$150K on mismatched leverage that stalls growth.
+• The Time vs Money Leverage Problem: Treating time and money leverage as interchangeable creates early hiring at $40K/month, overbuilt automation at $80K/month, and $50K–$150K burned on mismatched moves.

-• What you’ll learn: How Time leverage, Money leverage, the four time types (Elimination, Automation, Optimization, Delegation) and four money types (Tools & Software, Contractors & Specialists, Team Members, Coaching & Expertise), plus the Leverage Decision Matrix, map to your current constraint.
+• What you’ll learn: How Time leverage, Money leverage, the four time types, four money types, and the Leverage Decision Matrix point to one clear move for your current constraint.

-• What changes if you apply it: You stop guessing between tools, hires, and systems, shift from 60+ hour weeks and flat $40K–$60K/month to focused leverage moves that support $80K–$120K/month while reducing hours and protecting margin.
+• What changes if you apply it: You stop guessing between tools, hires, and systems and move from flat $40K–$60K/month and 60+ hour weeks toward focused moves that support $80K–$120K/month with fewer hours.

-• Time to implement: Expect 2–3 hours to run the leverage assessment, 30–60 hours over 60–90 days to execute your first focused leverage plan, and another 90 days to see full ROI in hours saved and revenue gains.
+• Time to implement: You’ll spend 2–3 hours on the assessment, 30–60 hours over 60–90 days executing one leverage plan, then another 90 days for the full ROI window.

 Written by Nour Boustani for mid five-figure to low six-figure founders and operators who want clear, stage-accurate leverage decisions without burning cash, time, or margin on the wrong moves.

-Time Leverage vs Money Leverage: The Real Tradeoff
+Time Leverage vs Money Leverage: How To Pick The Right Type At $30K–$100K/Month

-I will walk through time leverage and money leverage in concrete, numeric terms so you can see which one actually fits your current revenue, margin, and workload—and where to invest next instead of guessing.
+I’ll walk through Time leverage and Money leverage in concrete, numeric terms so you can see which one actually fits your current revenue, margin, and workload—and where to invest next instead of guessing.

 Time leverage = Increase output per time unit invested.
 You extract more value from every hour without spending money.